 Sadly, I’ve had teachers say that they think their students would pay more attention to them during instruction if they recorded themselves and played it back on the Smart Board.
 Why have we gotten to this point with our children?

-Excessive screen use makes it difficult for kids to fully attend to people.
+Excessive screen use makes it difficult for kids to fully pay attention to people.
 And, it makes them have difficulty following directions.

 This makes school extremely challenging for the students and the teachers!
 And it adds an extra challenge to parents.